 - Honorary Uncle: Spock and McCoy both become this to Kirk's newborn son Joseph at the end of Preserver.

-- Landfill Beyond the Stars: One is featured in Avenger.
+- Landfill Beyond the Stars: One is featured in Avenger, as the location where the Borg send their discarded drones.

 - My Species Doth Protest Too Much: There's a female Orion scientist in The Return who has Federation citizenship and makes a point of dressing un-sexy.